helium/helium-js/README.md

 [![Coverage Status](https://coveralls.io/repos/github/helium/helium-js/badge.svg?branch=master)](https://coveralls.io/github/helium/helium-js?branch=master)
 [![Renovate](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com)

-> :warning: These libraries are currently in active development and are provided as-is.
+> ⚠️ These libraries are currently in active development and are provided as-is.
 Helium makes no claims or guarantees about the correctness, reliability or security of this code.
-PRs welcome, see [CONTRIBUTING](https://github.com/heilum/helium-js/blob/master/CONTRIBUTING.md).
+PRs welcome, see [CONTRIBUTING](https://github.com/helium/helium-js/blob/master/CONTRIBUTING.md).

 This SDK is a collection of TypeScrypt libraries for interacting with the Helium blockchain.
-For additional documentation about the Helium network, visit the [Developer Site](https://developer.helium.com).
+For additional documentation about the Helium network, visit the [Developer Site](https://docs.helium.com/).

 | Package | NPM Version | What it's for |